jsonquerylang/jsonquery/README.md

 filter((.age >= 18) and (.age <= 65))
 ```

-See section [Function reference](reference/operators.md) for a detailed overview of all available operators.
+See section [Function reference](reference/functions.md) for a detailed overview of all available functions and operators.

 ### Pipes